 On January 1, 2008, the Company adopted the methods of fair value accounting described in Statement of Financial Accounting Standards No. 157, Fair Value Measurements ("SFAS No. 157"), to value its financial assets that were previously carried at estimated fair value.
-The adoption of SFAS No. 157 in the first quarter of 2008 did not have any effect on net income.
+The adoption of SFAS No. 157 in the first quarter of 2008 did not have any effect on the Company's previously used fair value estimation methodology or on net income.
+Financial Accounting Standards Board Staff Position FAS 157-3, Determining the Fair Value of Financial Asset when the market for that asset is not active, ("FSP FAS 157-3") was issued in October 2008 and was retroactively effective for the quarter ended September 30, 2008.
+The implementation of FSP FAS 157-3 did not have a material impact on the Company's valuation techniques, financial position, results of operations and cash flows.

 To date, the Company has chosen not to elect the fair value option as offered by Statement of Financial Accounting Standards No. 159, The Fair Value Option for Financial Assets and Financial Liabilities - including an amendment of FAS 115, for its financial assets and liabilities that had not been previously carried at fair value.
-Therefore, material financial assets and liabilities not carried at fair value are still reported at carrying values.
+Therefore, material financial assets and liabilities not carried at fair value are still reported on a historical cost basis.